jsiom/cursor/Readme.md

 # Cursor

-  Enables you to present a subset of a large data structer as if it was the whole thing.
-Currently very experimental
+Enables you to present a subset of a large data structure as if it was the whole thing

 ## Installation

-With [packin](//github.com/jkroso/packin): `packin add jsiom/cursor`
+`npm install jsiom/cursor`

 then in your app: